Deming The Man

 Born on October 14, 1900, Dr. W. Edwards Deming was an eminent scholar and teacher in American academia for more than half a century.
 He published hundreds of original papers, articles and books covering a wide range of interrelated subjects—from statistical variance, to systems and systems thinking, to human psychology.
-He was a consultant to business leaders, major corporations and governments around the world leading to the transformation of management that has profoundly impacted manufacturing and service organizations.
+He was a consultant to business leaders, major corporations, and governments around the world.
+His efforts lead to the transformation of management that has profoundly impacted manufacturing and service organizations around the world.

-Considered by many to be the master of continual quality improvement, Deming is best known for his work in Japan from the early 1950’s, where he taught top managers and engineers the methods for management of quality.
+Considered by many to be the master of continual improvement of quality, as well as their overall operation, Deming is best known for his pioneering work in Japan.
+Beginning in the summer of 1950, he taught top managers and engineers the methods for improving how they worked and learned together.
+His focus was both internally, between departments, and externally, with their suppliers and customers.
 As a trusted consultant, Deming significantly contributed to the dramatic turnaround of post-war Japanese industry, and their rise to a world economic power.
 Dr. Deming’s role as the architect of Japan’s post-World War II industrial transformation is regarded by many Western business schools and economists as one of the most significant achievements of the 20th century (LA Times, 10/25/99.)
-He is often called the “father of the third wave of the industrial revolution”
+He is often called the “father of the third wave of the industrial revolution.”

 In June 1980, the acclaimed documentary “If Japan Can, Why Can’t We” reintroduced Dr. Deming to America.
 He quickly became the voice of quality and sparked the quality revolution.
-Playing a major role in the resurgence of the American automobile industry in the late 1980’s, Dr. Deming consulted with corporations such as Ford, Toyota, Xerox, Ricoh, and Sony, whose businesses were revitalized after adopting his management methods.
+Playing a major role in the resurgence of the American automobile industry in the late 1980’s, Dr. Deming consulted with corporations such as Ford, Toyota, Xerox, Ricoh, Sony and Proctor & Gamble, whose businesses were revitalized after adopting his management methods.